What We Do

 The Student Referral Form (PDF) gives professors the opportunity to send students to the Writing Center for help with any aspect of the writing process—from brainstorming to revision, as well as any writing element with which they may be struggling.
 Consider attaching a form to a paper you are returning to a student, or giving the form to a student after class, with your suggestions for what to cover during the appointment.
 The form gives you the option to suggest or require a certain number of visits by a date you stipulate.
 After each appointment, you will receive a summary of the appointment via email, and the student will be given a stamped and signed receipt with a description of the topics covered.

-We’re happy to send our writing coaches to your classroom to provide more information about the Writing Center for your students.
+We now offer a variety of in-class workshops.
+We’re happy to send our writing coaches to your classroom to provide information about the Writing Center, tips about the writing process, rules for documentation styles, and more.
 If you prefer to have a writing coach visit your classroom, or if you have an upcoming orientation you would like us to present at, fill out our Workshop Request Form.

 For information related to APU’s undergraduate writing program, visit apu.edu/go/writing.